Optimised Graph Convolution for Calorimetry Event Classification: Code Architecture

 After the convolution and pooling layers, it is necessary to flatten the graph representation if the output of convolution needs to be fed into a multi-layer perceptron (MLP).
 This operation, known as readout (or readout pooling), can be quite tricky, as graph-like data usually does not have any consistent ordering and may have variable sizes.
 The importance of ordering for the readout operation is illustrated in figure \ref{Fig-milo_shuffle}.
 The same applies to the readout of graphs and the ordering of nodes \cite{zhang_18}.

 Our approach uses the fact that we know the detector geometry, and kept the nodes embedded (through the hidden features) in that geometry (see ``reduction'' paragraph of Sec. \ref{SubSec-pooling}) to re-embed the graph back into the detector, and divide the detector into different \emph{readout regions}.
 Using the same argument and procedure as in section \ref{SubSec-pooling}, all nodes within the same readout region are feature-wise pooled together, and the obtained feature of every region are flattened following a known order.
-It is however important that this voxelisation of the detector respects the geometry of the detector.
+It is however important that this voxelisation of the detector respects the geometry of the detector (see figure \ref{readout_regions}).
 Indeed, the HGCAL model that we considered in this study has a rotational symmetry.
-If we rotated an electron shower in the detector, while it is the same input, if the readout does not respect that symmetry in the detector (see figure \ref{readout_regions}) the model would have to learn both showers as two different inputs with identical output.
+If we rotated an electron shower in the detector, while it is the same input, if the readout does not respect that symmetry in the detector the model would have to learn both showers as two different inputs with identical output.
 This would hinder the training time and performance greatly.
 Note that the detector being composed of two different types of detector, electromagnetic and hadronic calorimeters, we can adapt the granularity of the readout to the task at hand: in energy regression tasks for electrons or photons, where there is no interaction with the hadronic part of the detector, a higher granularity of the readout is only needed in the ECAL.